-- 1. Prostate cancer radical prostatectomy specimen, 2nd edition, which was developed for radical prostatectomy specimens for prostate carcinoma.
-Published: August 2017. - 2.
-Prostate cancer transurethral resection and enucleation specimen, 1st edition, which was developed for the examination of transurethral resection and enucleation (suprapubic/simple/open prostatectomy) specimens of the prostate.
-The elements and associated commentary apply to invasive carcinomas of the prostate gland.
-Urothelial carcinomas arising in the bladder or urethra are dealt with in a separate dataset, while urothelial carcinomas arising in the prostate are included in this dataset.
-Published: August 2017. - 3.
-Prostate core needle biopsy, 1st edition, which was developed for the examination of prostate core needle biopsies.
-The elements and associated commentary apply to invasive carcinomas of the prostate gland.
-Urothelial carcinomas arising in the bladder or urethra are dealt with in a separate dataset, while urothelial carcinomas arising in the prostate are included in this dataset.
-Published: August 2017. - 4.
+- Prostate cancer radical prostatectomy specimen, 3rd edition, which was developed for radical prostatectomy specimens for prostate carcinoma.
+Core biopsies and transurethral resection and enucleation specimens are dealt with in separate ICCR datasets.
+Rare urothelial carcinomas arising within the prostate are included in a separate ICCR dataset.
+Published: November 2024. - 2.
+Prostate cancer transurethral resection and enucleation specimen, 2nd edition, which was developed for the examination of transurethral resection or enucleation (suprapubic/simple/open prostatectomy or laser enucleation) specimens of the prostate.
+The dataset applies to invasive carcinomas of the prostate gland.
+Core biopsies and radical prostatectomy specimens are dealt with in separate ICCR datasets.
+Urothelial carcinomas arising in the bladder or urethra are dealt with in separate datasets.
+Rare urothelial carcinomas arising within the prostate are included in a separate dataset.
+Published: November 2024. - 3.
+Prostate core needle biopsy, 2nd edition, which was developed for the examination of prostate core needle biopsies.
+The dataset applies to invasive carcinomas of the prostate gland.
+Transurethral resection and enucleation specimens and radical prostatectomy specimens are dealt with in separate ICCR datasets.
+Urothelial carcinomas arising in the bladder or urethra are dealt with in separate datasets.
+Rare urothelial carcinomas arising within the prostate are included in a separate dataset.
+Published: November 2024. - 4.
 Invasive carcinoma of renal tubular origin, 1st edition, which was developed for excision specimens of the kidney.
 Urothelial carcinoma arising from the upper renal tract, Wilms tumours and other nephroblastic and mesenchymal tumours are not included.
 This dataset is designed for the reporting of a single laterality of specimen i.e., left or right.
 Published: July 2017, Updated July 2018. - 5.
 Renal biopsy for tumour, 1st edition, which was developed for core or wedge biopsy specimens for tumour of the kidney.
 Published: July 2017. - 6.
-Carcinoma of the penis, 1st edition, which was developed for the reporting of specimens from patients with carcinoma of the penis, including resection, biopsy and lymphadenectomy.
-The protocol applies to primary carcinoma of the penis, as well as distal urethral squamous carcinomas.
-Melanomas and other urethral carcinomas are not included in the scope of the dataset.
-Published: August 2017. - 7.
-Neoplasia of the testis orchidectomy specimen, 1st edition, which was developed for the reporting of both partial and radical orchidectomy specimens from patients with neoplasia of the testis.
-The protocol applies to all germ cell and sex cord-stromal tumours of the testis.
-Paratesticular malignancies are excluded.
-Published: August 2017.
+Carcinoma of the penis and distal urethra, 2nd edition, which was developed for the reporting of specimens from patients with carcinoma of the penis, including resection, biopsy, and lymphadenectomy.
+The protocol applies to primary carcinoma of the penis, as well as distal urethral squamous cell carcinomas (SCC) in males.
+SCCs of the fossa navicularis are reported using this dataset, while those arising from the proximal anterior urethra are reported using the ICCR Carcinomas of the urethra dataset.
+Melanomas and other urethral carcinomas are not included in the scope of this dataset separate ICCR datasets are available and should be used for these neoplasms.
+Published: November 2024. - 7.
+Germ cell tumours of the testis Orchidectomy, 2nd edition, which was developed for the reporting of both partial and radical orchidectomy specimens from patients of any age with germ cell neoplasia of the testis.
+The dataset does not apply to sex cord-stromal tumours of the testis or to extra-gonadal germ cell tumours.
+The former have different criteria for malignancy from germ cell tumours, and the latter have an entirely separate staging system dependent on location.
+Sex cord stromal tumours are complex, with some types being entirely benign while others can be malignant.
+They are therefore too complex to include within this germ cell tumour focussed proforma.
+Paratesticular malignancies are also excluded for similar reasons.
+This dataset does not include information on the excision of residual metastatic masses after chemotherapy.
+Published: November 2024.